bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

 Note that `ScreenSize`, `ScreenResolution` and `ScreenDistance` are REQUIRED as they are considered essential in eye-tracking data analysis.

-**Specific eye-tracking fields SHOULD be present:**
+#### Recommended fields

-Altough not REQUIRED for the validity of your dataset, the following fields are important and should be well documented.
+Although not REQUIRED for the validity of your dataset, the following fields are important and should be well documented.
 In particular, we highly RECOMMEND to carefully document the calibration metadata.